lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

 		    before:
 		    ![](Pasted%20image%2020251203112537.png)
 		    now:
+	- [x] remove distData_evalbox before the while loop ⟹ not necessary since new_ysb_Dist is True before the while loop ⟹function test valid!

 - [ ] plot binder cumulant with the new evaluated data
 - [ ] continue with slides
 - [ ] reeval the exponents